 Before we get started, it's important to note that the Google Pixel Watch is strictly for Android phone users, in much the same way that Apple Watches are exclusively compatible with iPhones.
 If you own an iPhone, check out our review of the new Apple Watch Ultra instead.

 That's mostly due to its distinctive curved lens, which bends light so the AMOLED display appears to go right up the edge of the case.
-It looks great, but is much more exposed that the lens of a device like the Garmin Instinct 2 or Apple Watch Ultra, where the glass is more protected.
+It looks great, but is vulnerable to damage.

 It's also worth noting that the Pixel Watch uses Corning Gorilla Glass rather than the sapphire crystal you'll find covering the face of most outdoor GPS watches.
 It's still a tough material that's not going to crack any time soon, but less resistant to scratches.